Associated Data - wf_exec_id behavior

 What do people think about moving Kepler to hsqldb 1.8 at this point?

-#11 Updated by Derik Barseghian almost 10 years ago
+#11 Updated by Derik Barseghian about 10 years ago

 I'd like to move to 1.8 if possible since this bug is going to be pretty bad for users, they'd seemingly have to clean their cache after every third Kepler if they wanted to export "run kars".
 However it's possible 1.8 is causing a problem with the tpc workflow in bug 4197, so I need to see if that's true first...